The Ultimate Guide to Video Game Addiction

-Like other addictions, video game addiction causes dopamine to build up in the synaptic cleft to far greater volumes than is considered 'normal'.
-This causes an over stimulation of receptors located on receiving nerve cells.
+Like other addictions, video game addiction causes dopamine to build up in the synaptic cleft to far greater volumes than is considered normal.
+This causes overstimulation of receptors located on receiving nerve cells.
 This is responsible for the feeling of euphoria when you play video games.

 The science of cravings, or the expectation of rewards

-When the animal was exposed to the reward, there was a burst of dopamine activity in the animals nucleus accumbens.
-During the experiment, the animal’s nucleus accumbens stopped reacting to the reward and instead began to react to the 'condition stimulus'.
-This proved that the nucleus accumbens doesn't record actual reward values, but it records 'expected' or 'anticipated rewards.'
+When the animal was exposed to the reward, there was a burst of dopamine activity in the animal’s nucleus accumbens.
+During the experiment, the animal’s nucleus accumbens stopped reacting to the reward and instead began to react to the conditioned stimulus.
+This proved that the nucleus accumbens doesn’t record actual reward values, but it records expected or anticipated rewards.

 Dopamine doesn’t necessarily equate with the feeling we experience when a reward is achieved.
 Dopamine is triggered before the reward is received.

 In this same way, the brain’s goal-direction mechanism is hijacked by the anticipation of receiving a reward by playing video games.
 When you expect to play video games, there is a huge inflow of dopamine into the nucleus accumbens.
 This will create a desire to experience the anticipated reward.
 If the reward is not received, you will feel agitated and on-edge.

 Many of you are thus using video games to fill your survival needs with false fixes.
 This is because video games hijack the brain’s reward centre.

 Like other addictions, an addiction to gaming typically causes damage to the family system.
 In fact, addiction is known as a family system disorder.
 For instance, if one family member develops an addiction, it’s not unknown for another family member to develop an addiction, perhaps to attain their caregivers’ attention or out of spite.